kdave/btrfs-progs/Documentation/ch-subvolume-intro.rst

 unexpected changes in the resulting incremental stream.

-A snapshot that was created by send/receive will be read-only, with different last change generation, read-only and with set *received_uuid* which identifies the subvolume on the filesystem that produced the stream.
+A snapshot that was created by send/receive will be read-only, with different last change generation, and with set *received_uuid* which identifies the subvolume on the filesystem that produced the stream.
 The use case relies on matching data on both sides.
 Changing the subvolume to read-write after it has been received requires to reset the *received_uuid*.
 As this is a notable